Rookieokky/wd-markdown-reborn/README.md

 # wd-markdown-reborn
 This is an Electron tutorial app salvaged from a WebDesigner magazine article.
 The article's download did not supply a working app, but did supply a 95% gist of some apparently interim version of the code.
+Some screenshots provided motivation and clues on how to glue it together.

 This app is a multi-tabbed markdown editor that uses Ace editor in edit mode and Marked in view mode.
 Use this app to see what you can do with Electron and as a starting point to expand the editor features.